 In May of each year, a new Council Chairman and Vice Chairman are appointed.

 Councillors have to agree to follow a Members Code of Conduct to make sure they follow the appropriate standards in the way they carry out their duties.

 The Standards Committee trains and advises them on the code of conduct.
 If you are unhappy with a Councillor’s behaviour, you can make a complaint.

 All councillors meet together as the Council.
 Meetings of the Council are open to the public, except in certain circumstances, and we pride ourselves on our openness.
 Here councillors decide the Council's overall policies and set the budget each year.

 The Council elects the Leader of the Council, other members of the Cabinet; the Overview and Scrutiny Committee (responsible for holding the Cabinet publicly accountable), the Development Committee, the Licensing, the Standards Committee and the Audit Committee.

-The Cabinet consists of seven members of the ruling group which is responsible for most day-to-day decisions.
+The Cabinet consists of 9 members of the ruling group which is responsible for most day-to-day decisions.